ry-v1/Notes/README.md

 Notes from the books I am reading!!!

-1. 100 SQL Server Mistakes and How to Avoid Them
+- 100 SQL Server Mistakes and How to Avoid Them
+- Apache Iceberg - The Definitive Guide